30 Ways to Improve School Lunches

 To ensure that students understand how to use the fresh ingredients they grow, nutrition education should be part of the curriculum.
 This can be done through field trips to the garden, special lessons about healthy eating habits and other interactive activities that help students develop a better understanding of how to make nutritious meals.

 By teaching nutrition education through school gardens and various curricula, schools can create healthier food environments and help students learn how to improve their own school lunches.
-By implementing these ideas, schools can create healthier lunches and snacks that students will enjoy and benefit from.
+Implementing these ideas helps schools create healthier lunches and snacks that students will enjoy and benefit from.

 4. Source Health-Focused and Sustainable Foods